 Interview: Raffaella Corcione Sandoval

-Luca Curci talks with Raffaella Corcione Sandoval during THE BODY LANGUAGE 2020 at THE ROOM Contemporary Art Space.
+Luca Curci talks with Raffaella Corcione Sandoval during ROME INTERNATIONAL ART FAIR, at Medina Art Gallery.

 Born in Caracas, Venezuela, Raffaella Corcione Sandoval now lives and works in Rome.
 Her artistic vocation blossomed as she trained very young at the Sancho School of Art in Caracas.
 In Italy she was a pupil of the artist Novella Parigini and Prof. Emilio Maria Avitabile.
-She attended the three years of specialization at the Jesuit Theological Faculty of Naples 85/7, and traveled for 30 years in India deepening her philosophical thought in Buddhism and Hinduism.
 She obtained the qualification of Advertising Graphics in Naples and of Stylist from the Fashion Academy in Rome.
 An artist known nationally and internationally, she has exhibited in Switzerland, the United States, Germany, Spain, China, Arabia and in numerous exhibitions throughout Italy.
-In Italy, the artist has aroused and continues to arouse a keen interest, and her works have been exhibited in several galleries and museums.
-She made her mark on the contemporary art scene in 2005 with the sculpture “La Sindone Partenopea” (her Magnum Opus), created in crystallized fabric, a technique she invented, also exhibited during the great exhibition ‘IL Velo’, at the Filatoio di Caraglio 2006/7 with the greatest names in Art.
-Her works are part of private collections all over the world.
+Raffaella Corcione Sandoval rejects any kind of formal categorization and uses multiple forms of expression, from painting to photography, from video to performance, to prose, using new and original techniques.

-LC – Do you agree with our vision of art and what do you think of the festival theme?
+LC – Do you agree with our vision of art and what do you think about the theme of the exhibition?

 LC – Would you suggest a collaboration with us?
 What do you think about our services?

-RCS – I hope to intensify my collaboration and to establish over time a constant presence within the platform and consequently through your services, at an international level.
+RCS – I am very happy to collaborate with you, you are a group of lovers of life, beauty and its mysteries, expressed through the multiplicity of art forms and aesthetic synthesis.
+I hope to intensify my collaboration and establish over time a constant presence within the platform through your services at an international level.